realized/realized/README.md

 realized - the .real editor
 ===========================

+## Branching

+Issuebranches can internally be rebased
+(either to restructure commits or to rebase master into the issue branch).
+But the merge of an issue-branch into the master-branch should **always** be a real merge.

+## Parsing Files

+One should use the `REAL::Processor` to parse a file.
+The syntax is the following:

+    processor = REAL::Processor.new(io)
+    processor.parse # gets you the raw syntax tree processor.contain # gets you the internal representation

+In which `io` can either be any instance of `IO` (specifically a `File`), a `Pathname` (suggested), or a `String` containing the actual contents of a file to be parsed.

 ## Sources

 - You can find the most current version of Raphael.Export here: [raphael.export][1]